 Attorneys pursue this degree to set themselves apart.
 To firms and clients, an LL.M. on your resume shows your commitment to the law and your commitment to your career as a lawyer.
 With a specialized LL.M., you can also present yourself as an expert on the subject you choose to study.

 Earning an LL.M. can also help broaden your professional network.
 You can build strong relationships with classmates and instructors and their connections, and tap into the alumni network of your degree granting institution.

 The LL.M. is also popular for international lawyers who want to practice in the United States.
 In addition to giving international students an understanding of U.S. law, an LL.M. allows them to sit for the bar exam.

 Find the Right Fit for Your Legal Degree in Pitt Law

 MSL vs. LL.M.—no matter the degree you are seeking, finding the right program is essential to your success.
 For those seeking an MSL, Pitt Law’s Online Master of Studies in Law program is here to help those without a JD degree learn what they need to get ahead.
-Set yourself apart as a leader in health care compliance, human resources law, or international business and dispute resolution with in-demand legal knowledge and skills.
+Set yourself apart as a leader in corporate compliance, health care compliance, human resources law, or international business law with in-demand legal knowledge and skills.
 Small class sizes, individualized attention, and tuition that will not set you back financially, will set you up for success during your master’s program and after graduation.

 As you prepare to apply for Pitt Law’s Online Master of Studies in Law (MSL) program or one of our graduate certificate programs (also offered online), know that our admissions advisors are always on standby to answer your questions, clarify admissions requirements, and review the list of materials we need from you.
 Schedule a call today.